-6.2.2.1 Master Module Replacement Procedures
+6.2.2.1 DL12 Master Module Replacement Procedures

-- 1. Remove the "old" module from the Tool Changer, refer to Section 3.2-Master Module Removal for removal procedure. - 2.
+- 1. Remove the "old" module from the Tool Changer or Utility Coupler, refer to Section 3.2-Master Module Removal for removal procedure. - 2.
 Install new module on Tool Changer, refer to Section 3.1-Master Module Installation for installation procedure.

-6.2.2.2 Replace Master Module with an Already Commissioned Master Module
+6.2.2.2 Replace DL12 Module with an Already Commissioned DL12 Module

-- 1. Remove the "old" module from the Tool Changer, refer to Section 3.2-Master Module Removal for removal procedure. - 2.
-Wipe down the mounting surfaces with a clean rag. - 3.
-Using the ledge feature, place the Master module to a dual double solenoid valve adapter mounting surface.
-Align the control/signal module with the valve adapter using the dowels in the bottom of the ledge feature. - 4.
-If fasteners do not have pre-applied adhesive, apply Loctite 242 to the supplied M6 socket head cap screws., install the (2) M6 socket head cap screws securing the control/signal module to the valve adapter and tighten to 70 in-lbs (7.9 Nm). - Connect the pressure sensor and proximity sensor cables to the connectors on the module. - Connect the RTL1, RTL2, Lock, and Unlock sensor cables to the connectors on the module. - 7.
+- 1. Remove the "old" module from the Tool Changer or Utility Coupler, refer to Section 3.2-Master Module Removal for removal procedure. - 2.
+It may be necessary to clean the mounting surface on a dual double solenoid valve adapter prior to installing the module in order to remove any debris that may be present. - 3.
+Using the ledge feature, place the module to a dual double solenoid valve adapter mounting surface.
+Align the module with the valve adapter using the dowels in the bottom of the ledge feature. - 4.
+If fasteners do not have pre-applied adhesive, apply Loctite 242 to the supplied M6 socket head cap screws.
+Install the (2) M6 socket head screws securing the module to the valve adapter and tighten to 70 in-lbs (7.9 Nm). - 5.
+Connect the pressure sensor and proximity sensor cables to the connectors on the module. - 6.
+Connect the RTL1, RTL2, Lock, and Unlock sensor cables to the connectors on the module. - 7.
 Connect the 5-pin power cable to the connectors on the module.

-Figure 6.2-Master Module Installation
+Figure 6.2 - Master Module Installation